aymannadeem/foldilocks/README.md

 ## A simple example

-Before I show you how to choose the right fold, here's a small example that demonstrates the basic premise:
+Before I show you how to choose the right fold, here's a small example that demonstrates the way folds are used to abstract away recursion.

 ### Translating manual recursion to fold operations